 Filipino Chef Galang is the founder of Emelita Wong-Galang Culinary Arts Studio, Inc. in Angeles City, Pampanga, which is turning 41 this year.
 Before there was even YouTube, there was already Mrs. Galang’s Kitchen, the first TV show the Angeles City Cable Television Network’s community channel aired.
 Moreover, the recipes featured on MrsGalangsKitchen are easy to follow, doable, and use affordable and readily available ingredients.

 5. Ninong Ry

 Last but not least, we have Ninong Ry!
-The pandemic has affected many people’s livelihood, but it also changed the lives of others for the better.
+The pandemic has affected many people’s livelihoods, but it also changed the lives of others for the better.
 One of those who struck gold is Ryan Morales Reyes or Ninong Ry.
 He’s a former head chef turned YouTuber.
-Chef Ninong Ry started posting cooking videos on YouTube with catchy titles and distinctive techniques when he found too much time on his hands after the lockdowns hit his business.
+After the lockdowns hit his business, Chef Ninong Ry started posting cooking videos on YouTube with catchy titles and distinctive techniques when he found too much time on his hands.
 Nine months later, Ninong Ry has 717,000 subscribers and 2.4 million Facebook followers.